alazaroc/blog-web-code/_posts/2023-02-04-aws-open-source-tools-code.md

 AirIAM scans existing IAM usage patterns and provides a simple method to `migrate IAM configurations into a right-sized Terraform plan`.
 It identifies unused users, roles, groups, policies and policy attachments and replaces them with a Least Privileges Terraform code modelled to manage AWS IAM.

-AirIAM was created to promote immutable and version-controlled IAM management to replace today's manual and error prone methods.
+AirIAM was created to promote immutable and version-controlled IAM management to replace today's manual and error-prone methods.

 > **Why use it**: IAM scan tool to detect unused resources (based on Amazon Access Advisor APIs) and the creation of terraform templates of your IAM resources.
 >